-Molecular ecology and population genetics of fishes
+Molecular ecology and population genetics (and genomics) of fishes

-Prior to joining MBARI, I was a postdoc with Nina Overgaard Therkildsen and Pete McIntyre at Cornell University applying DNA metabarcoding to identify which of the oceans’ wild fish stocks are sources for aquaculture feeds.
+Before joining MBARI, I was a postdoc with Nina Overgaard Therkildsen and Pete McIntyre at Cornell University applying DNA metabarcoding to identify which of the oceans’ wild fish stocks are sources for aquaculture feeds.

 I completed my PhD in Ocean Sciences at the University of California, Santa Cruz in March 2019.